NextronSystems/thor-manual/usage/output-options.rst

 ----------------------

-THOR allows to encrypt the output files of each scan using the ``--encrypt`` parameter.
-A second parameter ``--pubkey`` can be used to specify a public key to use.
-The public key must be an RSA key of 1024, 2048 or 4096 bit size in PEM format.
+THOR allows to encrypt the output files of each scan using the ``--encryption-key`` parameter.
+This parameter must receive an RSA public key of 1024, 2048 or 4096 bit size in PEM format.

 .. code-block:: doscon

-   C:\nextron\thor>thor64.exe --encrypt --pubkey mykey.pub
+   C:\nextron\thor>thor64.exe --encryption-key mykey-public.pem

-If you don't specify a public key, THOR uses a default key.
-The private key for this default key is stored in "thor-util", which can be used to decrypt output files encrypted with the default key.
+THOR Util can be used to decrypt the logs later on:

 .. code-block:: console

-   nextron@unix:~$ thor-util decrypt file.txt
+   nextron@unix:~$ thor-util decrypt --privkey mykey-private.pem thorlog.json

 For more information on "thor-util" see the separate `THOR Util manual <https://thor-util-manual.nextron-systems.com/>`__.